Past, Present and Future of Pakistan's wildlife

 23rd Mar 2010 - 23rd June 2010

-Birth of Pakistan by The Citizen Archive of Pakistan was an interactive exhibition designed for children above the ages of 7.
-It began with the Lahore Resolution of 1940 and moved into the creation of Pakistan in 1947.
-Through...
+Birth of Pakistan in collaboration with the citizen's Archive of Pakistan this was an interactive exhibition especially designed for children above 7.
+It began with the Lahore Resolution of 1940 and moved into ...

 Tale of The Tile